 In recent years, the University of Arkansas School of Law has participated in two study abroad summer programs.
 Students are eligible if they have completed the first year of law school and are currently in good academic standing.
 Federal or other student loans may be available.
 Interested students should contact the Office of Financial Aid for information.
-For additional information about the program, contact Associate Dean Stephen Sheppard.
+For additional information about the program, contact Professor Stephen Clowney.

 The Cambridge Study Abroad Program is a fully ABA-accredited program, jointly sponsored by Downing College of Cambridge University and the University of Mississippi School of Law, in consortium with the University of Arkansas School of Law, the University of Tennessee College of Law, and the University of Nebraska College of Law.
 The program lasts six weeks and includes courses in international and comparative law.

 The dates for the program are June 20-July 29, 2016.

 For more information, contact Professor Stephen Clowney.